6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 In Ancient Society, by contrast, savage, savagery, barbarian, barbarism, and related terms form the basic outline of the book.
 Morgan breaks human history into seven stages: lower, middle, and upper savagery; lower, middle, and upper barbarism, and lastly, civilization.
 This usage is consistent with European ethnology at the time, and the introduction of these terms seems to be the fruit of Morgan’s European vacation, where he visited not only with Darwin, but with leading British ethnologists – all monogenists – including Thomas Henry Huxley, John McLennan, Sir Henry Maine, and John Lubbock..

-In the United States, Ancient Society would become not only Morgan’s best selling book, but the most influential ethnological work of the late nineteenth century.
+In the United States, Ancient Society would become not only Morgan’s best selling book, but the most influential ethnological work of the late 19th century.
 John Wesley Powell, the head of the United States Geological Survey and therefore the director of the Bureau of American Ethnology – which employed James and Matilda Coxe Stevenson, Alice Fletcher, and Francis La Flesche, among others – would unsuccessfully endeavor to adopt Morgan’s work as the theoretical framework for the B.A.E. – unsuccessfully, because the ethnologists at the B.A.E. were a highly idiosyncratic collection of quirky individuals, and they never followed any vision beyond their own emerging interests.

 Ancient Society